- High Contrast:

 - Become "twitchy" and go into spasm: The tiny bands of muscles around your airways can tighten up.
 This makes your airways narrower, leaving less room for the air to pass through.

-The more red and swollen your airways are, the more they may spasm.
+The more red and swollen your airways are, the more they can spasm.

 |Airway of a person without asthma or with their asthma under control